Joop den Uyl: Political career

 A regulation was introduced in September 1973 providing for the employment of persons "for whom it is difficult to find employment and who have been in prolonged unemployment."
-In January 1974, a statutory minimum wage for young people between the ages of 15 and 22 was introduced, and in March 1974 the insurance scheme for wage and salary earners was extended to cover the costs of physiotherapy treatment "where this has been prescribed by a doctor."
+In 1974 the AOW was linked to the minimum wage and therefore became welfare-fixed.
+After the ABW was linked to the minimum wage in 1974 lone parents were allowed to keep about a third of their earnings in addition to the benefit, up to a maximum of 25% of the minimum wage.
+In January that year, a statutory minimum wage for young people between the ages of 15 and 22 was introduced, and in March 1974 the insurance scheme for wage and salary earners was extended to cover the costs of physiotherapy treatment "where this has been prescribed by a doctor."
 Under a decree of 19 July 1974 unemployed civil servants and their survivors were entitled to certain benefits.
 The National Standardization Decree of 3 July 1974 provided rules for the provision of assistance for generally necessary subsistence costs.
 According to one report "In 1974 the National Assistance Decree came into effect.
 A social minimum now applied to various types of households: a standard amount that was considered sufficient to cover the general necessary costs of existence."

 The decree established general rules for the determination of the social assistance level.
-Net benefits according to the ABW (Public Assistance Act) were fixed at 100 % of the net minimum wage for a married worker aged 23 and elder, and the minimum benefits for breadwinners in the social insurance schemes were finally equalized to minimal wage in 1975.
-As a result of this decree, "the basic standard of social assistance benefit for a couple without children became equal to the net minimum wage of the married employee without children."
-According to one study "The National Standards Decree (BLN) from 1974 was of great importance.
-In addition to the fact that the BLN contains rules for determining assistance with the general necessary costs of existence, it also meant that the level of benefits was raised to the level of the legal minimum wage.
-The BLN severely limited the policy freedom of municipalities in the implementation of the law.
-Nevertheless, there remained uncertainty about the interpretation of the concept of general subsistence costs.
-The BLN only contains a general description, namely: the costs that cannot be regarded as special necessary subsistence costs determined by individual circumstances."
-In 1974 the AOW was linked to the minimum wage and therefore became welfare-fixed.
-After the ABW (Public Assistance Act) was linked to the minimum wage in 1974 lone parents were allowed to keep about a third of their earnings in addition to the benefit, up to a maximum of 25% of the minimum wage.
-In 1974, the holiday allowance became part of the national standardization and was therefore included in the National Standardization Decree.
+Net benefits according to the ABW (Public Assistance Act) were fixed at 100% of the net minimum wage for a married worker aged 23 and elder, and the minimum benefits for breadwinners in the social insurance schemes were finally equalized to minimal wage in 1975.
 As noted by one study, "The fixed minimum wage could best serve as a guideline for this.
 That goal was definitively achieved in 1974: social assistance benefits, the AOW, the widow's benefit and the basic benefits of the Sickness Benefits Act, WAO, WW, WWV all amount to one hundred percent of the net minimum wage, around a thousand guilders per year."
 Also, as noted by another study, "Partly under the influence of the increase in unemployment since the oil crisis of 1973, a hardship clause was added to the Social Security Act in July 1974 through a change in the National Standards Decree.
 As a result, you can claim benefits without your entire baptismal certificate being examined by social work.
 From 1975, everyone from the age of sixteen without a fixed income is entitled to a social assistance benefit."
-A modest amount of money was released for self-employed persons as an old-age provision through the National Group Regulation on the release of old-age provision for special groups (Stb.
-1974, 825).
-As noted by one study, the National Group Scheme for the release of old-age provision for special groups (Stb.
-1974, 825) "envisaged exemption from (part of) the assets of a former self-employed person in the means test for social assistance."
+A modest amount of money was released for self-employed persons as an old-age provision through the National Group Regulation on the release of old-age provision for special groups.
+As noted by one study, the National Group Scheme for the release of old-age provision for special groups "envisaged exemption from (part of) the assets of a former self-employed person in the means test for social assistance."
+In September 1975, a regulation on the promotion of vocational training for young people was introduced.
+The chances of obtaining an individual rent subsidy were also significantly increased.
+Early retirement measures were also implemented, with the Den Uyl government being the first administration to do this.